he-y/soft-filter-pruning/README.md

 ## Notes

-#### Torchvision Version
+#### Torch Version
-We use the torchvision of 0.3.0.
-If the version of your torchvision is 0.2.0, then the `transforms.RandomResizedCrop` should be `transforms.RandomSizedCrop` and the `transforms.Resize` should be `transforms.Scale`.
+We use the torch of 0.3.1.
+If the version of your torch is 0.2.0, then the `transforms.RandomResizedCrop` should be `transforms.RandomSizedCrop` and the `transforms.Resize` should be `transforms.Scale`.

 #### Why use 100 epochs for training
 This can improve the accuracy slightly.